micahasmith/micahasmith.github.io/_posts/2014-09-03-clojure-anonymous-functions.md

 # Clojure A Day-- Anonymous Functions

 Anonymous functions are one of my favorite language features.
-I don't think I could work with a language that doesnt have them (here's lookin' at you, java 7).
+I don't think I could work with a language that doesn't have them (here's lookin' at you, java 7).

 ### The "fn" keyword